DanielMSchmidt/blogpost-pdf-form/post.md

 # Rebuilding a PDF Form with React Native

-A few weeks ago a friend of mine had to struggle with a PDF form he often uses, and it's crappy user experience on his iPhone.
+A few weeks ago a friend of mine had to struggle with a PDF form he often uses and it's crappy user experience on his iPhone.
 I thought I could do better with React Native and became interested in the idea of rebuilding the functionality and how this may be achieved with the current ecosystem.
 The specs were clear: